syncfusion-content/maui-docs/MAUI/DataGrid/export-to-excel.md

 ## ExportToExcel

-To export the data to PDF, you can use the [DataGridPdfExportingController.ExportToPdf]() method, which requires passing the SfDataGrid as an argument.
+To export the data to Excel, you can use the [DataGridExcelExportingController.ExportToExcel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.Exporting.DataGridExcelExportingController.html#Syncfusion_Maui_DataGrid_Exporting_DataGridExcelExportingController_ExportToExcel_Syncfusion_Maui_DataGrid_SfDataGrid_) method, which requires passing the SfDataGrid as an argument.

 {% tabs %}
 {% highlight c# %}